heikkipora/sataako-fi/README.md

 Thanks to
 --------
-Production environment costs kindly covered by <a href="https://www.reaktor.com">Reaktor</a>.
+Runtime environment costs kindly covered by <a href="https://www.reaktor.com">Reaktor</a>.